Drawdown: Definition and Meaning | Spark Finance Glossary

 Drawdown

-The act of accessing funds from an agreed credit facility, either in a lump sum or in staged amounts.
+The act of accessing funds from an approved loan facility, either as a lump sum or in stages.

 Need expert advice?